donadam2015/starter-bot-kik/README.md

   })
 }
 ```
-* This code will get the message you sent on your kik application and will return the intent they match, be sure to create intent, and do the propore traing on Recast.Ai beofre testing it.
+* This code will get the message you sent on your Kik application and will return the intent they match, be sure to create intent, and do the proper training on Recast.Ai before testing it.

 ##### Run